 A web-based training and support tool for staff in the homelessness sector, with a focus on working with people with mental health issues and experiences of trauma.

-To increase the capacity of non-commissioned services to support people sleeping rough who are not from the UK
+To increase the capacity of non-commissioned services to support people sleeping rough who are not from the UK.

-Facilitates contactless donations to homelessness charities
+Facilitates contactless donations by the public to homelessness charities.

-Housing advice and immigration casework for homeless non-EEA homeless migrants in three London hospitals
+Housing advice and immigration casework for homeless non-EEA homeless migrants in three London hospitals.

-Supports church and community night shelters to implement a strengths-based casework model
+Supports church and community night shelters to implement a strengths-based casework model.

-Supports couples who have no route of the street via direct intervention, training and a toolkit for homelessness professionals
+Supports couples who have no route of the street via direct intervention, training and a toolkit for homelessness professionals.

 A female peer-led team, to support clients to attend health and other related appointments to help resolve both their homelessness and health-related needs (Groundswell)